-CHICAGO, IL – April 19, 2021 – Kin Insurance, the insurance technology company transforming home insurance through intuitive tech and affordable pricing, today announced that it surpassed $100 million in annual recurring premium after just 21 months as a carrier, a feat accomplished with only $52 million in equity funding.
+CHICAGO, IL – April 19, 2021 – Kin, the insurance technology company transforming home insurance through intuitive tech and affordable pricing, today announced that it surpassed $100 million in annual recurring premium after just 21 months as a carrier, a feat accomplished with only $52 million in equity funding.

 Kin’s rapid rise is particularly noteworthy given that it’s the only direct-to-consumer, homeowners-focused insurance tech company.
-Homeowners insurance is still 93 percent sold through brick-and-mortar agencies.
+Homeowners insurance is still 93% sold through brick-and-mortar agencies.

-“The world is changing fast: technology, consumer preferences, demographics, even the weather,” Kin Co-Founder and CEO Sean Harper said.
+“The world is changing fast: technology, consumer preferences, demographics, even the weather,” said Sean Harper, co-founder and CEO of Kin.
 “Our rapid growth shows how eager customers are for an insurance company built for the modern world, not the world as it was 100 years ago.”

 With a technology-first approach to homeowners insurance, Kin has made coverage accessible and affordable even for homes at risk for extreme weather.
 Previously homeowners in regions most impacted by climate change had to rely on legacy providers with outdated risk models that dramatically increased rates or denied coverage altogether.

-Kin is currently available in California, Florida and Louisiana, which make up 21 percent of the home insurance market, and plans to expand nationally before the year’s end.
+Kin is currently available in California, Florida, and Louisiana, which make up 21% of the home insurance market, and plans to expand nationally before the year’s end.

 Get our latest stories curated just for you.